cbattlegear/SqlServerMigrationTraining/training/sql2019ads.md

     - Locate the Azure Storage Account created under the provisioned resource group (SQLMigrationLab).
     - Create a container with public access level set to private.
 Name it 'sqlbackup2019' (Can be any name).

 ***IMPORTANT NOTE*** - *Verify the database recovery mode before doing the first backup.
-The database needs to be in Full recovery model in order for us to take a Tail-log backup at the end of this module.
+The database needs to be in Full recovery model for you to take a Tail-log backup at the end of this module.
 Check the recovery model through SSMS database options or use T-SQL to [view recovery model and to change recovery model.](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/view-or-change-the-recovery-model-of-a-database-sql-server?view=sql-server-ver16#to-view-the-recovery-model) After you alter the database to full recovery, the changes will not take effect until you do a full backup.
 This will start the log chain.*

-3. Backup SQL Server 2019 -AdventureWorks 2019 database to URL (Azure Storage Account).
+3. Backup SQL Server 2019 -AdventureWorks2019 database to URL (Azure Storage Account).

     ***NOTE*** - *Use SSMS GUI to take database backup.
 Make sure you do Full backup to URL with CHECKSUM.
 Enable the CHECKSUM option before doing the credential on the backup database pane*